DimitrisToumpas/HapticsTreasureHuntVR/README.md

 - **Immersive VR Experience**: Dive into a realistic cave environment, enhanced with stunning graphics and audio effects.
 - **Puzzle Solving**: Put your problem-solving skills to the test as you unravel the secrets of the cave.
 - **Haptic Feedback**: Feel your way through the darkness with haptic feedback, guiding you towards important objects and clues.
-- **Oculus Meta 2 Support**: Built specifically for Oculus VR headsets, ensuring a seamless experience for Meta 2 users.
+- **Oculus Meta Quest 2 Support**: Built specifically for Oculus VR headsets, ensuring a seamless experience for Quest 2 users.

 ## Installation